dabapps/django-log-request-id/README.md

 logger.debug("A wild log message appears!")
 ```

-If you wish to use an ID provided as a request argument, add the following setting:
+If you wish to use an ID provided in a request header, add the following setting:

 ```python
 LOG_REQUEST_ID_HEADER = "HTTP_HEROKU_REQUEST_ID"